 At Holme on Spalding Moor, we strive to uncover the curriculum, rather than just simply cover it.

-Teachers have been working hard to revise our curriculum in the light of the new National Curriculum, which was introduced in September 2014.
-Schools do have scope to personalise their curriculum as long as the basic requirements of the National Curriculum are covered.
+Schools have scope to personalise their curriculum as long as the basic requirements of the National Curriculum are covered.
 In revising the curriculum, we felt it important that it reflected and supported the school’s aims.
-For example: that it helps develop self-confidence in children and promotes high standards; that it promotes learning outside the classroom; and that it shows that learning can be fun and that we can learn throughout our lives, We have incorporated national curriculum requirements, kept many things we feel work for us and we are on the lookout to introduce elements of study that help make our school unique and characterful.
+For example: that it helps develop self-confidence in children and promotes high standards; that it promotes learning about the wider world; and that it shows that learning can be fun and that we can learn throughout our lives.
+We have incorporated national curriculum requirements, kept many things we feel work for us and we are on always on the lookout to introduce elements of study that help make our school unique and characterful.